Pinperepette/save_to_blockchain/README.md

 # PirlaStamp-Lite

-PirlaStamp-Lite is a local version of TweetStamp, inspired by the original but designed to comply with Twitter rules and GDPR.
+PirlaStamp-Lite is a local version of TweetStamp, designed to comply with Twitter rules and GDPR.
+It is important to note that putting an online version of TweetStamp could violate Twitter's policies and GDPR, so it is necessary to use PirlaStamp-Lite only at a local level and not share it on the Internet.

 ## Features